eugenielai/eugenielai.github.io/posts/3mt.md

 ---

-# Three-Minute Thesis: Facilitate Users with Query Formulation
+# Three-Minute Thesis: Facilitating Users with Query Formulation
 Date: 2019-11-05

 This is a video I made for the [2019-2020 UBC Undergraduate Three-Minute Thesis competition](https://ubc.3mt.ca/).
 Although my project has changed drastically since then, it was a fun learning experience that challenged me to express my idea in three minutes.